bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

                               database='astronomy'))
 ```

-Then I cycled through all of the paper's affiliations and used [Geopy](https://github.com/geopy/geopy.git) to get the latitude and longtitude.
-The tricky part is converting what are normally very specific affiliations into more general affiliations which can be parsed by `geocode`.
+I then cycled through all of the paper's affiliations and used [Geopy](https://github.com/geopy/geopy.git) to get the latitude and longtitude.
+The tricky part is converting what are normally very specific affiliations into more general affiliations which can be parsed by Geopy.
 This took a lot more time than I would have liked.
-To clean the affiliations, I selected only those which contained the following strings: `depart`, `instit`, `observ`, `laboratory`, `univers`.
+To clean the affiliations, I selected only those which contained the following strings: "depart", "instit", "observ", "laboratory", "univers".
 This limits the search to primarily universities, institutes, departments and observatories.
 Please let me know in the comments if there is a tag which might discount an important part of the dataset.

 ```python
 for paper in papers: